Markov Random Fields, Markov Cocycles and The 3-colored Chessboard: ``Strongly'' non-Gibbsian shift-invariant Markov random fields

-We now describe a subshift of finite type $Y$ for which dimension of the Markov cocycles is infinite. $Y$ is a nearest neighbor shift of finite type with the alphabet as in Figure \ref{figure: alphabet of shift space} but now with two types of square tiles, type 1 and 2.
+We now describe a subshift of finite type $Y$ for which the space of the Markov cocycles is infinite dimensional. $Y$ is a nearest neighbor shift of finite type with the alphabet as in Figure \ref{figure: alphabet of shift space} but now with two types of square tiles, type 1 and 2.
 The adjacency rules are as in the subshift $X,$ but also force adjacent square tiles to be of the same type, that is, any square-island in an element of $Y$ will consist entirely of tiles of type 1 or of type 2.
-Let $\mathbf{p}=(p_i)_{i \in \N}\in (0,1)^\N$ and $\phi: Y \longrightarrow X$ be the map which forgets the type of square tiles.
-We will now construct a shift-invariant Markov random field $\mu_{\mathbf p}$ obtained by picking $x\in X$ according to a fixed measure of maximal entropy $\mu$ and then choosing the type of square-islands in $x$ with the distribution: an $i$-square-island is of type $1$ with probability $ p_i$ and $2$ with probability $1-p_i$.
-Precisely, let $\F := \phi^{-1}(\mathit{Bore}l(X))$ be the pull-back of the Borel sigma-algebra on $X$.
-For all $y \in Y$, $i \in \N$ and $\Lambda\subset \Z^2$ finite consider the functions
+We denote by $\phi: Y \to X$ the map which forgets the types of square tiles.